far3x/lumen/README.md

 ---

 Disclamer: this code was almost ENTIRELY written by me, AI was poorly involved in this project (only used it for some permission issues while deleting git folders, because git clone is a buggy command for security purposes).
-Yes, it's fun to code manually and optimize them naturally :)
+Yes, it's fun to code manually and optimize code naturally :))

 **Unlock Your AI's Full Potential with Flawless Code Understanding.**